 Alex has worked in the Engineering Sector since graduating with a Masters in Chemical Engineering at University of Leeds.
 Originally wanting to be a vet, Alex now supports his wife, Hannah in the day to day operation of the Practice.
 He has participated in a number of volunteering programs across the Globe, and with this knowledge and experience, Alex is constantly striving to offer a welcoming and efficient service.

 Sarah grew up on a farm in Caithness, in the north of Scotland.
 She studied Publishing at the Robert Gordon University in Aberdeen and has spent her career as a technical author in Peterborough, Auckland and Edinburgh.
-Sarah previously shared her home with her elderly rescue cat, Sam and now that she’s returned to Caithness, she hopes to rehome a dog soon.
+Now that she’s returned to Caithness, Sarah has rehomed a collie pup called King.